-The insurance provider takes on the risk of a HW failure and needs to be compensated by an appropriate reward.
-The Insurance provider incentives are the rewards from the Staking and Access Point pools.
+The insurance provider takes on the risk of HW failure and needs to be compensated with an appropriate reward.
+The insurance provider’s incentives are the rewards from the Staking and Access Point pools.

 There are different approaches to building out an IoT sharing economy and allowing bandwidth sharing.
-Some are using blockchain technology, like Helium and World Mobile Token and others are cloud based or similar, the biggest probably being Xfinity .
-Some of these models have already been applied and seem to tackle the tragedy-of-the-commons (Hardin, 1968) situation well, while the others still need to deploy and be tested in the real-world setting.
+Companies like Helium and World Mobile Token use blockchain technology, while others like Xfinity are cloud-based or use similar technology.
+Some of these models have already been applied and seem to tackle the tragedy-of-the-commons (Hardin, 1968) situation well, while others still need to deploy and test in real-world settings.

 There have been many papers published on the topic of fair bandwidth sharing (F. P. Kelly, 2003) (D. Shah, 2011) (Lautenschlaeger, 2014).
-Those papers are intended for ISPs to set up a sustainable, cost effective and fair-use shared bandwidth model, but on a smaller scale they are also relevant for broadband sharing on public spaces.
-The challenge here is, how to provision bandwidth to the connected users to fairly distribute the available bandwidth without compromising on the quality of the connection for each user.
-This calls for a basic decision model and validating and finetuning it in a real-world setting.
-3air plans to tackle this with the help of K3 expertise and experience in the shared broadband model at the ISP level.
+Those papers are intended for ISPs to set up a sustainable, cost-effective, and fair use shared bandwidth model, but on a smaller scale, they are also relevant for broadband sharing in public spaces.
+The challenge here is how to provide bandwidth to the connected users and fairly distribute the available bandwidth without compromising the quality of the connection for each user.
+This calls for a basic decision model that must be validated and fine tuned in a real-world setting.
+3air plans to tackle this with the help of K3’s expertise and experience in the shared broadband model at the ISP level.
 We believe that this is not a problem that blockchain needs to solve.
 The provisioning and fair usage does not need to be managed in a permissionless and decentralized way.
-Standard models allow for greater efficiency in this type of transactions and does not contribute significantly to the security or privacy as this data is not sensitive, attributed to a specific user or in general desirable to hack.
+Standard models allow for greater efficiency in these types of transactions.
+They do not contribute significantly to security or privacy as this data is not sensitive, attributed to a specific user, or valuable to hack.

-Blockchain-based micro-economies thus seem well designed for enabling bandwidth sharing (Bello, Muhammad, Binta, & Ahamed, 2021) (de Vos & Johan, 2018).
-They can work well in regard to rewarding its users and encouraging them to behave well and honest in the game theory.
+Blockchain-based micro-economies thus seem well designed to enable bandwidth sharing (Bello, Muhammad, Binta, & Ahamed, 2021) (de Vos & Johan, 2018).
+They work well in regard to rewarding their users and encouraging them to behave correctly and honestly in the game theory.
 They enable financial incentives that help resolve the tragedy-of-the-commons situation.
-Financial data and financial transactions benefit greatly from the transparency, security, privacy and permissionless nature of the blockchain.
-A pool of funds, called Access point pool, may therefore be set up, to provide incentives for good behavior in the 3air sharing model.
+Financial data and transactions benefit greatly from the blockchain's transparency, security, privacy, and permissionless nature.
+A pool of funds, called the Access Point pool, may be set up to provide incentives for good behavior in the 3air sharing model.

 Figure 17 3air bandwidth sharing model